 Laser range sensors, on the other hand, are typically able to obtain comparatively accurate data with fewer artifacts when compared to simple sonar sensors.
-The laser rangefinder we have developed is based on BIRIS [3] technology: a special lens with two pinholes near the nodal point is used.
+The laser rangefinder we have developed at McGill University's Centre for Intelligent Machines is based on BIRIS [4] technology: a special lens with two pinholes near the nodal point is used.
 This produces a double image of objects in the scene with a disparity that depends directly on the distance of the object from the focal plane of the lens.
-We obtain a stereo image using only a single CCD array.
+In short, we obtain a stereo image using only a single CCD array.
 By projecting a laser stripe onto the scene, a target is made available which can be used for unambiguous stereo correspondence, allowing true depth to be readily computed.
 Two of these BIRIS sensors mounted on pan tilt units in a specific configuration comprise the McGill QUADRIS sensor platform.